whirlxd/browserbuddy/submissions/XKCDwakaDo/README.md

 2. Open your browser's settings and navigate to the extensions page.
 3. Click load unpacked extension and open this repository.
 4. Open a new tab to see it in action!

+Need to update after posted on chrome web store.

 ## Usage